mstksg/inCode/copy/entries/machines-3.md

 If we form a Kleisli category with `Maybe` on `Auto`, in this new category, our morphisms are now `Auto a (Maybe b)`.

-What we've done here is turned that into a regular category and formed a new one by *simply changing the shape of the compositions*.
+What we've done here form a new one by *simply changing the shape of the compositions*.
 The behavior of this new `Category` instance is different from the old one, but only because we changed the morphisms the category describes, and adjusted the behavior of `(.)`.

 By the way!
 I played a little fast and loose with what I used as a "monad" here.
 Read the aside for more clarification :)